-As he rounded a curve with loose gravel, he fish-tailed over the center line.
+As he rounded a curve with loose gravel, his rear wheels fishtailed over the center line.
 He put his right hand on the three-ring binder in the passenger seat, thick with the songs he’d written.
-Coming straight at him an eighteen-wheeler with a red cab and a silver grill blew its horn.
-The sound was the same as it had been five years ago when he’d stared into the face of a different truck.
+Coming straight at him, an eighteen-wheeler with a red cab and a silver grill blew its horn.
+The sound was the same as it had been three years ago.
 Richard wrestled the steering wheel over.
-His car swerved back across the center line.
+The rear of his car swerved back across the centerline just seconds before the 20,000-pound diesel would have smashed his car into pieces.
 The truck rocked his car sideways with a whoosh of air as the scream of the truck’s horn swooned to a lower note.
-He looked in the rear view mirror as the truck’s red brake lights went out and it disappeared around the curve.
+He looked in the rear view mirror as the truck’s red brake lights went out and disappeared around the curve.

 By mid afternoon, Richard saw the castle-like, white walls of the La Via Real Concert Hall on the outskirts of McAllen.
 It beckoned to him through the chain-link fence and the boughs of the surrounding trees.
-He thought the sight of the place would flood him with memories of his mom, a younger self, and a different time.
-But it was as if he’d never been there.
+He thought the sight of the place would flood him with fond memories of Em, a younger self, and a different time.
+But it was just an empty stage without her here.

 Above the walls, flagpoles stabbed high into the bright sky.
 Long, fluorescent, multi-colored flags flew from the tops of the poles, evoking the magic of Camelot.
-He imagined that it must have seemed that way to his mom when she played here as the first of two warm-up acts to a half-filled audience.
+He imagined that it must have seemed that way to Em when she had played here as the first of two warm-up acts to ten thousand people.
 She was convinced she was on the doorstep of success.
-That evening was, they would learn later, the apex of her career.
+That evening was, he would learn later, the apex of her career.

 Richard saw a black eighteen-wheeler with a white spiral painted on its side backed up to the loading dock.
-He recognized the band’s logo and figured that he’d reached the end of his two-thousand mile journey.
+He recognized the band’s logo and figured that he’d reached the end of his two-thousand-mile journey.
 Amy Laurel, a singer he knew would become the best of their generation, must be inside.
-His mom, fate or God had put this opportunity in his path: to give his music away so it would survive even if his dream of performing it would not.
+Emily, fate, or God had created the serendipity of a great singer singing in the last, large venue Em had played in on the anniversary of her passing.

-He put his hand on the binder of music.
-Just as a smile rose to his lips his cell phone rang.
+He patted the binder of music.
+Just as a smile rose to his lips, his cell phone rang.
 In that moment, Texas turned cold.

 “I’m at your apartment,” Henry said.
 “Where the hell are you?”

-The distance between them could not mask the rage in his uncle’s voice.
+The distance between them could not mask his uncle’s rage.
 “If you don’t stop running away from every good thing in your life, you’ll be left with nothing!
 You’re on the next plane back and at my house by seven o’clock tonight or you can consider your promotion rescinded.”

 The line went dead.
 For a moment, Richard kept the silent cell phone to his ear.
 He grew conscious of how hard his heart was beating.
-That was the feeling of being ambushed, he thought—the attack of the special ops soldier: swift and deft.
+That was the feeling of being ambushed—the attack of the special ops soldier: swift and deft.
 It took Richard some time to ease back into Texas, to feel the rush of cool air from the air conditioner blasting against the furnace of the Texas heat, and take in the truck marked with Tease’s white spiral insignia in the parking lot.
-Because half of him was sixteen again and back in Baltimore getting dressed down by his uncle in a hospital corridor where he was being wheeled on a bloodied gurney into surgery.
+Only half of him was in the car, the other half was twenty, back in Baltimore getting dressed-down by his uncle in a hospital corridor where he was being wheeled on a bloodied gurney into surgery.

 Richard punched his cell phone off and stepped on the gas.
-The wheels spun and the steering wheel came alive in his hands as he drove across the crushed rock that littered the parking lot.
-The loose pebbles on the hardtop splashed like water away from his tires until he stopped abruptly next to Tease’s long truck.
+The wheels spun and the steering wheel came alive in his hands as he drove across the parking lot too fast.
+The loose pebbles splashed like water away from his tires until he skid to a halt next to Tease’s long truck.

-He opened the car door and stepped into the milky-thick humidity.
+He opened the car door to the pungent smell of melting tar and stepped into the milky-thick humidity.
 Sweat bubbled up on the back of his neck.
-He grew aware that he was sucking down air as if he’d been holding his breath all his life.
+He grew aware that he was sucking down air as if he’d been holding his breath for three years.

-“Another truck,” Richard said to no one.
+“Another truck,” Richard murmured to himself.
 It seemed appropriate given his uncle’s threat.
 He decided to give away his music as quickly as possible so he could leave.

-As he craned his neck to take in the full height of the hall, Richard saw a gaunt man in a black T-shirt emerge from the rear of the truck pushing a black cart of silver microphone stands down the truck ramp.
-A Tease crewmember.
+As he craned his neck to take in the full height of the hall, a gaunt man in a black T-shirt emerged from the rear of the truck pushing a black cart of silver microphone stands down the truck ramp.
+A Tease crew member.

 The man jerked his eyes away and leaned hard into the cart the moment he saw Richard.
 The sudden acceleration made the man’s slight limp more pronounced.
 His waist looked barely large enough to hold up his very slim pants.
 He shrugged his long, dark, scraggly hair out of his face.

-Richard cupped his hand over his eyes to block out the sun and cover the scar on his forehead.
+Richard cupped his hand over his eyes to block out the sun and cover his scar.
 He asked, “Need a hand?”

-A different crewmember emerged from the same doors and looked up.
-His black, Tease t-shirt was stretched to its limit in front, as if he were nine months gone with child.
-His black, shoulder-length hair revealed a small bald spot on the top of his head.
+A different crew member emerged from the same doors the gaunt man had just gone in.
+His black, Tease t-shirt was stretched to its limit in front as if he were nine months gone with child.
+His black, shoulder-length hair drooped down from a bald spot on the top of his head.
 As the roadie got closer, Richard could see the sweat pouring down his face as well as the large, dark sweat stains ringing his collar and armpits.

 “Need a hand?”
 Richard offered.